David-Parry/spring-agent-sdk/README.md

-# Command SDK - Spring Boot AI Agent Orchestration Platform
+# Agent SDK - Spring Boot AI Agent Orchestration Platform

 A production-ready Spring Boot SDK for building AI-powered automation systems that respond to webhooks, process events, and execute intelligent workflows.
-The Command SDK provides a robust framework for integrating AI agents with enterprise tools like Jira, Snyk, GitHub, and custom services through the Model Context Protocol (MCP).
+The Agent SDK provides a robust framework for integrating AI agents with enterprise tools like Jira, Snyk, GitHub, and custom services through the Model Context Protocol (MCP).

 ## Who Is This For?

 - **Customers**: Use and extend the `app` module to add your webhook controllers, handlers, schedulers, and agent workflows.
 See Quick Start for running locally or with Docker.
 - **Contributors**: Enhance the framework in `internal-core` (messaging, MCP integration, metrics, health).
 See CONTRIBUTING.md for development guidelines.

-## What is Command SDK?
+## What is Agent SDK?

-Command SDK is an enterprise-grade framework that bridges the gap between external events (webhooks, scheduled tasks) and AI-powered automation.
+Agent SDK is an enterprise-grade framework that bridges the gap between external events (webhooks, scheduled tasks) and AI-powered automation.
 It provides:

 - **Event-Driven Architecture**: Receive webhooks from external services and transform them into AI agent tasks
 - **AI Agent Orchestration**: Execute sophisticated AI workflows using Claude, GPT-4, or other LLMs